OguzcanIzanli/Spend-Bill-Gates-Money/README.md

 # Spend Bill Gates' Money

 Spend Bill Gates' Money is an online simulation or game where players are given virtual money, and they can use it to purchase various items in a virtual shopping experience.
-This project used technologies such as React, TypeScript, CSS and Context API.
+This project used technologies such as React, TypeScript, CSS, and Context API.

 ## Live Site
 You can reach live website link at [Spend Bill Gates' Money](https://billgatesmoney.netlify.app/)